begolu2/rktik-thesis/02_conceptual.md

 ### Threaded Discussion

 Every thought in Rktik has its own page which collects all information related to the thought.
 This includes its text content and percepts as well as the thought’s context, metadata and reactions to it.
-Reactions may be replies, reposts or automatic promotions (see section [Promoting Content]).
+Reactions may be replies, reposts or automatic promotions (see Section [Promoting Content]).

 Displaying reactions to a thought in a flat listing can make it harder for readers to follow the exchange as conversations regarding different aspects of the original thought may be interweaved in the listing.
 Rktik solves this problem by using a hierarchical display of reactions: Direct replies are aligned to the left-hand side of the screen with subsequent replies indented to the right.
 Further, every subsequent subtree of the discussion is sorted by hotness.